create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 #### Hints

 - This allows joints and bodies to be a fraction springy, and helps to eliminate numerical instability.
-Spring-driven or spongy connections can be emulated by combined use of errorCorrection and constantForceMix.
+- Spring-driven or spongy connections can be emulated by combined use of errorCorrection and *constantForceMix*.

 ### SFFloat [in, out] **maxCorrectionSpeed** -1 <small>[0,∞) or -1</small> <small class="red">not supported</small>

-Or -1, maxCorrectionSpeed .
+Or -1, *maxCorrectionSpeed* .

 ### SFFloat [in, out] **contactSurfaceThickness** 0 <small>[0,∞)</small>